 Mission: To safeguard individuals from discrimination through enforcement and education.

-Governance: The Commission is governed by a 15 member Board of Commissioners appointed by the Governor representing the three Grand Divisions of the State.
+Governance: The Commission is governed by a nine (9) member Board of Commissioners, five (5) by the Governor, two (2) by the Lt.
+Governor, and two (2) by the Speaker of the House.
+The Commissioners represent the three Grand Divisions of the State.
 A list of the Commission members may be found here.

 Laws: The Commission enforces the Tennessee Human Rights Act and the Tennessee Disability Act.
 These laws can be reviewed online here.